DFE-Digital/teaching-vacancies-design-history/app/posts/2021-10-23-end-to-end-application-journey-round-3.md

 We found speed of response was very important if any contact needed to be made.
 Phone calls are made to get quick answers about a candidate’s application or interview attendance.
 Features like ‘invite to interview’ and ‘contact’ are most likely to be used in conjunction with this method as a confirmation once an initial call has been made.
 If hiring staff were to place their trust in TV and use features like this, they would need reassurance that their message had been received and that the candidate could effectively respond.
 It was that reassurance they lacked.

->“If we know that someone's good, we are thinking, are they interviewing elsewhere? and how quickly do we need to get them in before another school hires them.”
+>“If we know that someone's good, we are thinking, are they interviewing elsewhere?
+And how quickly do we need to get them in before another school hires them.”

 >"So that tells me we have invited her to an interview, it doesn’t tell me if she has accepted or if she is not going to attend, has she sent me a message back?"